-Pursuant to our Incentive Plan, our Compensation Committee may, in the event of serious misconduct by a participant, "clawback" and cancel previously granted or earned performance-based compensation.
-Approximately two-thirds of the restricted stock units based on achieving performance goals and 75% of the annual non-equity incentive awards have been designed to qualify as "performance-based" compensation.
+Pursuant to our Incentive Plan, our Compensation Committee may, in the event of serious misconduct by a participant, "clawback" and cancel previously granted or earned incentive compensation.
 In addition, in the event our financial statements are restated as a result of errors, omissions or fraud, our Compensation Committee may, in good faith and to the extent an award exceeds what would otherwise have been awarded based on the restated financial results: (a) cancel any outstanding award granted, in whole or in part, whether or not vested or deferred, to our officers who are identified as being subject to Section 16 ("Section 16 Officers") of the Securities Exchange Act of 1934, as amended (the "Exchange Act"); and/or (b) if such restatement occurs after the exercise or payment of an award, require the Section 16 Officers to repay to us any gain realized or payment received upon the exercise or payment of the award valued as of the date of exercise or payment.
 The Compensation Committee expects to approve any necessary revisions to our Incentive Plan to comply with Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") when the SEC approves final rules implementing the requirement.